neurodata/treeple/DEVELOPING.md

 Assuming these steps have worked properly and you have read and followed any necessary scikit-learn advanced installation instructions, you can then install dependencies for treeple.

-If you are developing locally, you will need the build dependencies to compile the Cython / C++ code.
+If you are developing locally, you will need the build dependencies to compile the Cython / C++ code:

     pip install -r build_requirements.txt